Rank(s): Quarter Gunner

 Clear participated in battle with HMS Guerriere and received $42.62 ½ in prize money.
 He also participated in battle with HMS Java and received $42.30 in prize money.

-After 1815, he worked in merchant service.
-Clear was a crew member of USS Congressunder Captain Morris.
-He was also a crew member of USS Erie under Captain Crane.
-After 1825, he was a sailing master in Philadelphia, Pennsylvania.
-He was still serving in the Navy around 1850.
+After 1815, Clear worked in the merchant service.
+He was a crew member of USS Congress under Captain Charles Morris.
+He was also a crew member of USS Erie under Captain William Crane.
+After 1825, Clear was a sailing master in Philadelphia, Pennsylvania.
+He was still serving in the U.S. Navy around 1850.
 Clear died on March 28, 1858 in Greenwich, Connecticut due to an unknown cause.